MainulDip/AndroidDevStudy/design-pattern-kotlin.md

 ### DataBinding and LiveData:
 Data binding binds the UI components in layouts to data sources using a declarative format.
 It's a part of the Android Jetpack library.
-* In simpler terms Data binding is binding data (from code) to views + view binding (binding views to code)
+* In simpler terms Data binding is binding data (from code) to views + view binding (binding views to code).
 ```kotlin
 // Here viewModel is the delegated GameViewModel : ViewModel() instance.
 // ViewBinding in UI Controllers view created lificycle method